 docker exec -it nginx_latest bash

-Restart the ssh-server by executing the command:
+• Restart the SSH server by running the command:

 /etc/init.d/ssh restart